OpenBuildings/jam/guide/jam/associations.md

 ?>
 ```

-With these changes, Jerry will only load one copy of the customer object, preventing inconsistencies and making your application more efficient:
+With these changes, Jam will only load one copy of the customer object, preventing inconsistencies and making your application more efficient:

 ```php
 <?php